nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+### Use case: Rename a tag

+**MSS**

+1. User requests to rename a tag.
+2. AddressBook requests for the new tag name.
+3. User enters a new tag name.
+4. AddressBook renames the tag.
+5. AddressBook informs the User of the renaming.<br>
+Use case ends.

+**Extensions**

+1a.
+Name tag provided by user does not exist.
+    1a1.
+AddressBook shows an error message. <br>
+    Use case resumes at step 1.
+3a.
+New name Tag provided by user already exists.
+    3a1.
+AddressBook shows an error message. <br>
+    Use case resumes at step 2.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.